A Foodcentric Life

 • 💬 Comments

-• One-pan wonder - A simple summer dessert that bakes in a single pan.
+• One-pan summer dessert - Simple to make and baked in a single pan.

-• Sweet cherry flavor - Fresh cherries make all the difference.
+• Fresh cherry flavor - Sweet summer cherries are the star.

-For another fantastic cake, try this lemon olive oil cake, one of my favorite dessert recipes.
+For another fantastic one-pan cake, try this lemon olive oil cake, one of my favorite dessert recipes.

-• Cherries - The best cherries for cherry cake are fresh, sweet varieties.
-Look for Bing, black, or yellow-red Rainier cherries-whatever looks best at the market.
+• Cherries - Use fresh, sweet cherries for the best flavor.
+Bing, black cherries, or Rainier cherries all work; choose whichever looks best at the market.

-• Flour - I use King Arthur gluten-free flour blend with xanthan gum for structure and binding (a must in gluten-free baking).
+• Flour - I use King Arthur gluten-free flour blend with xanthan gum for structure and binding.
 Not gluten-free?
-All-purpose flour works too, that's how I made it before going GF.
+All-purpose flour works too; that's how I made this before going gluten-free.

-• Baking powder - Choose aluminum-free baking powder to help the cake rise evenly.
+• Baking powder - Use aluminum-free baking powder to help the clafoutis rise evenly.

-• Butter - Unsalted dairy butter is best for baking (I never buy salted).
+• Butter - Unsalted butter is best for baking.
+Dairy-free note below.

-• Sugar - Natural cane sugar sweetens the batter without being overly refined.
+• Sugar - Natural cane sugar sweetens the batter without making it overly sweet.

-• Eggs - Large eggs add color, richness, and structure to the cake.
+• Eggs - Large eggs add richness, color, and structure.

-• Almond extract - Almond and cherry are a classic flavor pairing, and this extract adds just the right touch, but you could use vanilla extract.
+• Almond extract - Almond and cherry are a classic pairing, but vanilla extract works too if preferred.

 Substitutions and Variations

-• To reduce sugar, use part or all monk fruit blend.
+• Lower sugar - Replace part or all of the cane sugar with a monk fruit blend.

 For another easy almond flavored cake, try this almond flour orange cake.

-Chef's Tip on tools: use disposable kitchen gloves protect hands from the high stain juice of cherries (and a sturdy kitchen apron).
-The best way to pit cherries for a cherry cake is with a handy, inexpensive kitchen gadget called a cherry pitter.
-For the best results with this cherry cake (and all baking), weigh your flour with a digital kitchen scale.
+Chef's Tip: Tools for Working With Cherries - Use disposable kitchen gloves to protect hands from the high stain juice of cherries (and a sturdy kitchen apron).
+The best way to pit cherries for a cherry clafoutis is with an inexpensive cherry pitter.
+For the best results (in all baking), weigh your flour with a digital kitchen scale.
 This is especially important with gluten-free flours.

 You need a 9" springform pan for your baking pan, and parchment paper, either pieces you can cut or 9" parchment rounds.
 Buy them online or at a kitchen supply store.
 Have your butter and eggs at room temperature before starting.